osg-htc/docs/docs/data/install-hadoop.md

 Installing HDFS
 ---------------

-An OSG HDFS installation consists of HDFS and other support software (e.g. Gratia accounting).
+An OSG HDFS installation consists of HDFS and other support software (e.g., Gratia accounting).
 To simplify installation, OSG provides convenience RPMs that install all required software.

 1. Clean yum cache: